Elias Toufexis

 Elias Toufexis (/tuːˈfɛksɪs/, too-FEK-sis) is a Canadian-American actor.
 He has played characters on television and in video games, mostly in science fiction and fantasy genres.
-He is known as the voice of Adam Jensen in Deus Ex: Human Revolution.
+He is known as the voice of Adam Jensen in Deus Ex: Human Revolution and its sequel, Deus Ex: Mankind Divided.

 Career

 Film and television

 Toufexis acted in small television roles at first, eventually playing Morton in the made-for-television film The Five People You Meet in Heaven, based on a book by Mitch Albom.

 He then played Webber in an episode of Supernatural.
 Toufexis followed this with his second appearance on Smallville as Bronson, a character who can travel between radio frequencies and kidnaps Lex Luthor.
 His third character on Smallville was Emil Lasalle, a.k.a.
 Warp, a member of the Suicide Squad from DC Comics.

 He has since appeared on dozens of television shows, including Criminal Minds, The Listener, Painkiller Jane, Flashpoint, Flash Gordon, Stargate Atlantis, Lost Girl, and Houdini & Doyle.

 He has also appeared on The Expanse, where he plays two characters.
 In season one, he plays the role of Kenzo Gabriel, a spy who joins the crew of the Rocinante.
 In season two, he portrays, via performance capture, the role of the hybrid creature or "The Seventh Man".

 In 2022, Toufexis joined the cast of the fifth season of Star Trek Discovery as the recurring character L'ak, filmed in 2022 and 2023, with an announced 2024 release.